 Why is something so simple yet so hard to bring yourself to do sometimes?
 And why does that kink have to be what feels like 800 spins around this coil to get to a place where I can undo it?
 And why can’t i just do it already, it could’ve been done if I just started right away.
 But noooooo, I just had to sit here and tug on it, shake the hose, and walk in cirlces and mumble curse words to myself.
 Well folks, if you haven’t met your ego yet, this voice in your head causing all of this frustration is it.
 Yupp, that voice that is convincing you that you don’t need to do it, or try harder, or do something different.
 It will throw all of this at you in an instant to test you and see if it can keep you in your comfort zone.
 I know, what does this have to do with the hose?
 Hang on, we’ll get there.

 Neal Donald Walsch, author of Conversations with God says, “What you resist persists.
 What you look at disappears.”
 Makes total sense.
-If you actually address the problem the problem goes away.
+If you actually address the problem, the problem goes away.
 If you keep pretending it isn’t there….you got it, it will stay there.
 This became so apparent to me as I slowly started unwinding the hose.
 I have had some creative blocks, money blocks, and to be quite honest, a lot other blocks.
-But if I can take the time to go back and dig through habits and patterns I just might figure out where the kink is that is blocking my flow.
-Because situations and lesson keep happening until you finally do something different to move past it.
-So if you feel like you keep finding yourself in the same situation, this is your ego trying to keep you there, by throwing that same bullshit lesson at you to see how you react.
+But if I can take the time to go back and dig through habits and find the patterns, I just might figure out where the kink is that is blocking my flow.
+Most situations and lessons keep happening until you finally do something different to move past it.
+So, if you feel like you keep finding yourself in the same situation, this is your ego trying to keep you there, by throwing that same bullshit lesson at you to see how you react.

 Do you leave the hose the way it is, knowing full well this frustrating thing will happen next time you go to use it?
 Or know you didn’t want to take care of it and it could happen to someone else and frustrate them, and not care if it does?
 Or do you shift your perspective and see the lesson, address it head on and move past it.
 GO back and fix the kink.
-Figure out how to wind it back up without creating another one to have to fix later.
-Im a super creative person, and when i sat and tried to come up with a new great idea I was totally stuck.
-And seriously went for days just occupying my time with so many other things, and convincing myself that i was just too busy for this new creative thing I wanted to do.
+Figure out how to wind it back up without creating another mishap that will need to be fixed later.
+I like to think that I am a super creative person, and even when I sat and tried to come up with a new great idea, project or venture I was totally stuck.
+Then seriously went for days just occupying my time with so many other things, and convincing myself that I was just too busy for this new creative thing I wanted to do.
 I was ignoring my kink and allowing the flow to dribble.
 But I really wanted my flow back, and decided as hard as it was to figure out what was keeping me stuck.
-I was looping in old patterns of unnecessary “busy”, to look occupied and feel that same way.
-When I needed to sit down, answer a few question to myself about what I really wanted.
+I was looping in old patterns of unnecessary “busy”, to look occupied and feel just too tapped out in that same way.
+When I needed to sit myself down, get real, and answer a few questions about what I really wanted.
 Did I want this new project?
 What step would I need to take to make it happen?
 Can I do a few things each day to help me towards my goal?
 Is this my goal or is it someone else’s?
 I guarantee you will try so much harder for yourself than for anyone else.
 When you want something different or bigger than you are used to, that sneaky ego will pop up and play tricks on you.
-It entire job is to keep you in your comfort zone.
-And when you start to push that boundary, it tries to pull you back.
-It likes to keep you stuck and spinning.
+Its entire job is to keep you in your comfort zone.
+And when you start to push that boundary, it can easily pull you back to the warm and cozy place of what you are used to.